KyleOng/starreco/README.md

 # star-reco :star: :robot:
-A Pytorch and lightning implementation for a series of deep learning `star` or rating-based `reco`mmendation systems.
+Pytorch and lightning implementation for a series of deep learning `star` or rating-based `reco`mmendation systems.
 This work also acts as a part of the master thesis work's literature review.

 Background
 ---